Anonymous1531/STeP_Cost/README.md

 ### `vlm_gemini_v1.py`

-This script classifies captured obstacle-event images into a closed set of navigation tags.
-It uses the current decay table to restrict allowed tags and returns structured JSON output.
+This script classifies captured obstacle-event images into a predefined set of semantic category tags.
+It uses the current TTL table to restrict allowed tags and returns structured JSON output including tag, confidence, and natural-language evidence.

 ### `llm_decay_gemini_v3.py`

-This script updates tag-specific TTL values after a mission.
-It uses mission summaries, previous TTL entries, and optional lightweight case-based retrieval to suggest updated persistence values.
+This script updates compound tag-wise TTL values after each mission.
+It uses mission summaries, the current TTL table, and retrieval-augmented past cases to generate structured TTL update proposals with confidence scores and natural-language rationale.

 ### API Key Configuration